cmhcbb/cmhcbb.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an assistant professor in the College of Information Sciences and Technology at Penn State University.
+I am an assistant professor in the College of Information Sciences and Technology at Penn State.
 I obtained my Ph.D. degree in the Department of Computer Science from the University of California, Los Angeles under the supervision of [Prof. Cho-Jui Hsieh](http://web.cs.ucla.edu/~chohsieh/).
 Before joining Penn State, I was an assistant professor of Computer Science & Engineering at HKUST.
 My research interest is broadly on machine learning with a focus on trustworthy machine learning and AutoML.

 News
 =====